kjolley/BIGSdb_documentation/administration.rst

 Batch adding
 ------------
 Click the batch add (++) loci link on the curator's interface contents page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Loci' toggle to display it.

 .. image:: /images/administration/add_new_loci_seqdef2.png